 Reckless Driving is an 8 point DMV offense so it will increase your insurance rates.
 Depending on the condition of your driving record, your driving privileges might also be suspended if you’ve accrued enough points.

-In Colorado Springs and El Paso County, you can accumulate only 12 points within a year or 18 points within 2 years before you are forced to go to a revocation hearing for your driving license.
+In Colorado Springs and El Paso County, you can accumulate only 12 points within a year or 18 points within 2 years before you are forced to go to a revocation hearing for your driving license – meaning that a reckless driving conviction can cause you to lose your driving privileges.
 Therefore, a few traffic violations including a reckless driving convictions will lead to the revocation of your driver’s license, meaning you will not be able to drive in Colorado.

 Also, as a reckless driver, you might also be dubbed a habitual traffic offender.
 Being a habitual traffic offender is much more serious than careless driving and could risk your future job opportunities as well as your current job, especially if your job involves a lot of driving.